 Publishing means making information available to the public.
 In the past this was done mainly through issuing printed copies of documents.
-Now there are many more options such as websites, print, DVD and e-publications.
+Now there are many more options such as websites, print, DVD, e-publications and apps.

 Apart from ensuring value for money, the challenge is to choose publication channels that support a publication’s status and provenance, as well as ensuring that the publication reaches the right audience.